scout-ch/tractor-reverse-proxy/README.md

-# 🚜 Tractor Portainer Proxy
+# 🚜 Tractor Reverse Proxy

-This repository is a helper setup to augment a Jelastic Docker native environment with a Portainer proxy.
-This is useful if you want the Portainer UI to be accessible via a subdomain, e.g. `portainer.yourdomain.com`.
+This repository is a setup to augment a Jelastic Docker native environment with a reverse proxy.

 > [!NOTE]
-> This setup will **not** proxy containers you deploy through portainer, only the portainer UI itself.
+> This is also useful if you want the Portainer UI to be accessible via a subdomain, e.g. `portainer.yourdomain.com`.
+Check the docker labels in the `docker-compose.yml` file.

 ## Usage